 Without a standard workflow or project planning process, each project is likely managed differently.
 As a result, deliverables are inconsistent, time is wasted setting up a new process each time, and work is more likely to fall through the cracks.

 To fix this, make sure the plan, process, and responsibilities among your team are clear from the beginning.
 At the project level, this means clearly outlining goals, every step and piece of work that needs to be completed, when each is scheduled for, and who’ll be responsible for it.
 Be sure to also build in time for feedback and approvals—which can too easily get dropped if you’re rushing to complete a project without a clear plan.

-To create a consistent project management process, set a few team-wide conventions.
-For example, for large projects you might require project leads to create a brief before outlining the project plan.
+To reap all the benefits of project management, set a few team-wide conventions.
+For example, for large projects you might require leads to create a project brief before outlining the project plan.
 Additionally, make templates for projects your team does often.
 They’ll help ensure that projects are executed the same way every time—without having to re-think every little step that went into them.

 While it might be tempting to chip away at the easiest projects first—resist.
 Instead, prioritize them based on what will make the largest impact on your company goals.
 “Your top priorities should align with these goals and help you get one step closer to achieving them,” says writer Kasey Fleisher Hickey.
 So prioritize work strategically on both a macro level (i.e. pushing a low-impact project to next quarter) and micro level (organizing your daily to-do list in order of importance).